PayString/rfcs/src/spec/verifiable-payid-protocol-NC.md

   * crv : The "crv" (Curve) parameter represents the elliptic curve-type and the hash-type such as "secp256k1" represents curve-type `secp256k1` and the hash-type `SHA-256`.

-  * x : Since we assume the "alg" parameter as "ES256K" which is one from the ECDSA family, so "x" parameter represents the X-coordinate of the corresponding public key.
+  * `x` : Indicates the X-coordinate of the corresponding public key.
+For "alg" parameter values of "ES256K" (which is from the ECDSA family), `x` contains the X-coordinate of the corresponding public key.

   * y : Since we assume the "alg" parameter as "ES256K" which is one from the ECDSA family, so "y" parameter represents the Y-coordinate of the corresponding public key.